 There are millions of sellers on Amazon, but not all of them are equally reliable and honest, even despite Amazon’s efforts to deliver the best and safest shopping experience possible.
-Bad or average reviews from previous buyers increase the likelihood of a shopping cart abandonment.
+Bad or average reviews from previous buyers increase the likelihood of shopping basket abandonment.
 What’s more, there are few chances that the buyers will discover your store as such – Amazon tends to give more visibility to the stores with as high product ratings as possible.

 Abundance of choice

-Finally, the last point in shopping cart abandonment reasons is just window shopping.
-It is the process when the users just add desired items to the cart, creating an artificial feeling of purchase and one-minute satisfaction from it, and then – just abandon the cart.
+Finally, the last point in shopping cart abandonment is just window shopping.
+It is when the users just add desired items to the cart, creating an artificial feeling of purchase and one-minute satisfaction from it, and then – just abandon the cart.
 It is a widespread behavior of modern shoppers, allowing them to browse the offers, select the items they like, and leave them, thereby saving their budget.

 What’s more, when it comes to an ordinary eCommerce store, the reasons for shopping cart abandonment can go on and on.
-For example,

-- the checkout experience may seem to the users too long or unsafe;
+- The checkout experience may seem to the users too long or unsafe;

-- there can be no multiple payment options;
+- There can be no multiple payment options;

-- the product pages load times are too slow;
+- The product pages load times are too slow;

 Why Is Shopping Cart Abandonment a Problem for Amazon Sellers?